We don’t support this browser anymore.

 The wider vet business is also an attractive revenue diversifier, but is relatively mature.
 Finding further growth is likely going to mean Pets at Home needs to open its own wallet once again.

 In the shorter term there are some challenges.
-Inflation and the cost-of-living crisis means customers are reining in spending on accessories, which are more lucrative.
 Supercharged profits won't happen while customers are tightening their belts.
 The group's own costs are rising too.
-We think keeping prices low is the right move to help keep hold of market share, but there isn't a clear roadmap for how more meaningful growth will be stoked from here.

 Pets has invested heavily in its online offering and continues to ramp up its digital capacity.
 The new infrastructure will need to be matched by a long-term sustained increase in demand to drive profits too, but progress is promising.

-Disruption from the move to its new distribution centre, along with the competition watchdog's probe of the veterinary sector has weighed on sentiment.
-This is factored into the company's valuation.
+We have an eye on the competition watchdog's probe of the veterinary sector, which has weighed on sentiment.
+This is factored into the company's valuation, which is currently some way below the long-run average.
 This could offer an opportunity over the long-term but there are no guarantees.

 Pets at Home key facts